KDE/kfilemetadata/README.md

 For convenience a `SimpleResult` class has been provided which stores all the data in memory and allows it to be introspected later.
-Most clients *should* implement thier own `ExtractionResult` as the data can get quite large when extracting the text content from very large files.
+Most clients *should* implement their own `ExtractionResult` as the data can get quite large when extracting the text content from very large files.

 The library also supports plugins that write back data.